 Thor Motor Coach Customer Service is the support arm for Thor Motor Coach, and was developed to streamline technical assistance, warranty claims, authorization requests, and parts for our dealer network and owners.
-This will greatly improve our business relationship with you and, in the event of a problem, will get you back on the road again.
+This will greatly improve our business relationship with you, and our dealer network, and in the event of a problem, will get you back on the road again in a timely manner.

-Please include the serviceing dealer's name as well as the model and serial number of your motorhome with any correspondence to TMC.
+You must include the dealer's name as well as the model and serial number of your motorhome.
 The Thor Motor Coach serial number is located on the bottom of the federal sticker, which is located in the driver's compartment area.
+Thank you for choosing our product.
+Your dealer and we, the manufacturer, will continually strive to merit your confidence.

 Some equipment and features described or shown in this manual may be optional on your model.
 This instructional manual is of a general nature only.
 Because of the continuous process of product improvement conducted by Thor Motor Coach, it is possible that recent product changes may not be included in this manual.
 Specifications may change without notice.
 This manual is accurate as of the date of publication.
-The instructions included in this manual are intended as a guide, and in no respect extend the responsibilities of Thor Motor Coach beyond the standard written limited warranty as presented in this manual.
+The instructions included in this manual are intended as a guide, and in no respect extend the responsibilities of the manufacturing subsidiary, parent company or affiliates beyond the standard written warranty as presented in this manual.